phoe/protest/doc/protocol.md

 be passed to a `DECLAIM TYPE` call if the protocol is defined with `:DECLAIM-TYPES-P` being true.

+If a documentation string is provided, it is set via `SETF DOCUMENTATION` of documentation type `VARIABLE`.

 ### :CATEGORY

 Describes a configuration category that is a part of a protocol.